-French-born, London-based artist Zineb Sedira is joined in conversation by Whitechapel Gallery Director Iwona Blazwick to discuss her work, personal experience and the intersections of Eastern and Western culture and identity.
+French-born, London-based artist Zineb Sedira is joined in conversation by former Whitechapel Gallery Director Iwona Blazwick to discuss her work, personal experience and the intersections of Eastern and Western culture and identity.

 Through her installations, photography and videos, Sedira explores concepts of modernism, modernity and its manifestations.
 She initially found inspiration through research into her identity as a woman with a singular personal geography.
 From these autobiographical concerns she shifted her interests to more universal ideas of mobility, memory and transmission.

 Sedira’s work is included in the display Barjeel Art Foundation Collection: Imperfect Chronology – Mapping the Contemporary II (23 August 2016 – 8 January 2017).

 In collaboration with Photo London (19-22 May 2016).